leclairm/container/docs/ImageStructure.rst

 Install dummy slurm
 ^^^^^^^^^^^^^^^^^^^
 COSMO and INT2LM both have slurm as a runtime dependency.
-Since we onle use the binaries, but not any infrastructure from withing the container, slurm is not used.
+Since we only use the binaries, but not any infrastructure from within the container, slurm is not used.
 To save build-time a dummy slurm installation is passed to spack via ``packages.yaml``

 .. code-block:: Docker